Low-Level Functions

 FLORIDyn.correctDir!

-Apply direction correction to all turbines in the wind farm using the Direction_All strategy.
+Apply direction correction to all operational points in the wind farm using the Direction_All strategy.

 Arguments